Skip to main content

 • Can be attached to a house or detached.

-Accessory Dwelling Units may be permitted on some lots in Fort Collins.
-They are only allowed where there is an existing detached house, duplex, triplex, or non-residential use operating in a detached house.
+Accessory Dwelling Units may be permitted on many lots in Fort Collins.
+They may be permitted on a lot with a detached house, duplex or triplex.

-It will not be possible to build an ADU on all of the properties that meet the above descriptions due to standards that regulate setbackson-site (off-street) parking, utility access, fire access, stormwater mitigation, and possibly others.
+It will not be possible to fit an ADU on all of the properties that meet the above descriptions due to standards that regulate setbacks, utility access, fire access, stormwater mitigation, and possibly others.

 More resources on ADUs#